Don’t Scale an Unprofitable Business: Why Unit Economics (Still) Matter

 But if we now include other variable costs such as customer service, returns, and server costs, the picture changes substantially.
 The company’s breakeven moves out by two years!

 My suggestion to founders, when in doubt, is to err on the side of caution.
 Include as many costs as you can in your unit economics.
 That way, you’ll only receive positive surprises rather than the other way around.
 It also forces you to pay attention to costs that you’d otherwise never think about since in the first two to three years you’ll spend little time thinking about fixed costs.
-If you mistakenly account for certain costs as fixed, you’ll find yourself further down the line struggling to understand why you’re cash burn isn’t looking like what your business plan was projecting (trust me, I’m speaking from experience).
+If you mistakenly account for certain costs as fixed, you’ll find yourself further down the line struggling to understand why your cash burn isn’t looking like what your business plan was projecting (trust me, I’m speaking from experience).

 Absolute Numbers Matter